raycmorgan/vroom/README.markdown

 ### Routing

-Routing is achieved by a mix of pure path based routing (i.e. Sinatra), Merb routing and a simple mounting approach.
+Routing is provided by the individual resource type.
+Each resource type is built upon the Application mounting system built into Vroom.
+A default PathResource is included and provides a very flexible routing system based on Sinatra + Merb style routing.

 ### Usage